chrisgurney/things2md/README.md

 --date DATE         Date to get completed tasks for, in ISO format (e.g., 2023-10-07).
 --debug             If set will show script debug information.
 --due               If set will show incomplete tasks with deadlines.
---format {import,noemojis,wikilinks} [{import,noemojis,wikilinks} ...]
+--format {note,noemojis,wikilinks} [{note,noemojis,wikilinks} ...]
                     Format modes.
 Pick one or more of:
-                     import: Outputs each task as a formatted note.
+                     note: Outputs each task as a formatted note.
                      noemojis: Strips emojis.
                      wikilinks: Formats project names as wikilinks.
 --gcallinks         If provided, appends links to create a Google calendar event for the task.